afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 ## Purpose

 The purpose of this subsystem is to provide an estimation of how much battery charge is left, so the user knows when to plug the charging cable in.
-The battery level is a percentage of charge left in the range 0% to 100%.
+The battery level is a percentage of charge left in the range 0% to 100% (also known as "state of charge" or "SoC").
 Battery level is known to the hosting PC through Bluetooth Low Energy.

 There are two alternative implementations to choose from:

-- Battery monitor: recommended since it avoids excesive battery drainage.
+- Battery monitor: recommended since it avoids excessive battery drainage.
-- Simple voltage divider: can be found in some ESP32 devkit boards as a built-in feature.
+- Simple voltage divider: can be found in some ESP32 DevKit boards as a built-in feature.
 It drains current at all times.

 ## Working principles